 The coronavirus disease, also known as COVID-19, has led to a spike in demand for hand sanitizer, cleaning supplies and disinfecting wipes across the world.
 This has created a shortage of these essential items in many brick-and-mortar stores, forcing many customers to turn to online marketplaces to source these life-saving products.

 Whether you’re an eCommerce retailer trying to figure out how to ship hand sanitizer to your buyers or include it in a care package to vulnerable groups, there are rules and regulations that you must follow.
+In the following article we'll cover some of the top questions about shipping hand sanitizer, the rules and regulations for the tops couriers and how Easyship can help.

 Can You Ship Hand Sanitizer?
 What Are The Regulations?